 How does the 48-hour delay work?

-When the gambling block is on, Starling cards and accounts will be locked for all payments made to merchants associated with gambling or betting.
+When the gambling block is on, Starling cards will be locked for all payments made to merchants associated with gambling or betting.
 Transactions at non-gambling merchants, for example buying a lottery ticket at a newsagent, will still go through.
 But if you try to bet on a football match on a betting website, this would be blocked.
 Once you switch it on, the block prevents payments immediately.
 It works by excluding payments to all merchants with a gambling licence, giving us a unique and reliable way to group these payments together and block them.

 The 48-hour delay feature kicks in from the moment you try to switch the block off.
 It’s what’s known as ’positive friction’, a ’nudge’ or a ’cooling-off period’ for the customer who may change their mind when they’re given more time to think.
 It makes gambling or betting on impulse more difficult.